MITLibraries/tacos/README.md

 ### Optional

+`DETECTOR_LAMBDA_CHALLENGE_SECRET`: The secret phrase required by the external citation detector to process any request.
+If not present, the detector will not respond.
+`DETECTOR_LAMBDA_PATH`: The path specified by the external citation detector for prediction requests.
+If not present, the citation detector will not be consulted.
+`DETECTOR_LAMBDA_URL`: The address for an external citation detector, if present.
+If not present, the citation detector will not be consulted.

 `LIBKEY_KEY`: LibKey API key.
 Required if `LIBKEY_DOI` or `LIBKEY_PMID` are set.
 `LIBKEY_ID`: LibKey Library ID.
 Required if `LIBKEY_DOI` or `LIBKEY_PMID` are set.
 `LIBKEY_DOI`: If set, use LibKey for DOI metadata lookups.
 If not set, Unpaywall is used.